 MSSQL

-The MSSQL connector allows you to connect directly to Microsoft SQL Server or Azure Synapse Analytics databases.
+The MSSQL connector allows you to connect directly to Microsoft SQL Servers.
 Once connected, you can create tabular assets that pull data from your source database into the platform.

 Prerequisites

-Before setting up a Microsoft SQL or Azure Synapse connector, you must have the following information:
+Before setting up a Microsoft SQL you must have the following information:

 Host – Your database host’s IP (e.g., 1.1.1.2) or domain (e.g., my.server.com)

-Port – Typically 1433 for SQL Server and Azure Synapse connections (this is the standard default; update if your environment uses a different port)
+Port – Typically 1433 for SQL Server (this is the standard default; update if your environment uses a different port)

-Database (optional for SQL Server, required for Synapse Dedicated Pools) – Specify this to limit the connector’s scope or target a specific database
+Database (optional for SQL Server) – Specify this to limit the connector’s scope or target a specific database

 Username and Password – Credentials for the user account with read access to the required data